The zirconia for restorations without veneering

 and at the same time aesthetical solution

 This highly biocompatible and non-porous material distinguishes itself through its extremely high translucency and perfectly natural appearance

 .
 Due to these characteristics and if used in conjunction with a special colouring technique, the use of veneer ceramics can be entirely eliminated.
 In this way, aesthetically pleasing full-zirconia restorations

 Range of applications

-200% higher bending strength, thanks to the elimination of the veneer ceramics
+- 200% higher flexural strength, thanks to the elimination of the veneer ceramics

 Zirconia is the result of a chemical process: the basis is zirconia sand, partially stabilized with yttrium and made into Zirconia blanks through a mechanical process.
 Among the dental ceramics available today, zirconium oxide is without any doubt the material with the highest flexural and tensile strength.